LRitzdorf/TaskerDNDFunctions/README.md

 ### Reload DND (Task)
 Refreshes the specified profiles.
 For example: you can manually turn DND off (by tapping the icon in Quick Settings, usually) to play a video for a friend, but then the Custom DND function is deactivated.
 Reload DND reactivates Custom DND, so you can still use it after manually turning off DND mode.

-The Reload DND task reads a list of tasks to reload from the `%dndTasks` variable.
-This is set to `Custom DND,Calendar DND`, to work with the profiles that are present by default, but can be edited to change which tasks are reloaded as you add your own!
+The Reload DND task reads a list of profiles to reload from the `%dndTasks` variable.
+This is set to `Custom DND,Calendar DND`, to work with the profiles that are present by default, but can be edited to change which profiles are reloaded as you add your own!

 #### :heavy_check_mark: Quick Tile Setup
 To use this function, it needs to be added to Android's Quick Settings for you to trigger - it will not trigger automatically.